 “I believe with the right support and information at the right time, the majority of people can manage the impact that cancer has on their lives, and those around them.
 We strive to provide a safe place where people can talk and be listened to”.

-Liz has worked in medical administration and management for the Middlesex Hospital and UCLH.
+Liz is the assistant general manager for the Macmillan Support and Information Service (MSIS).
+She has worked in medical administration and management for the Middlesex Hospital and UCLH.
 She has worked in radiotherapy, oncology, haematology, head and neck surgery and cancer management.
-She joined the Macmillan Support and Information Service (MSIS) when it opened in 2012, having worked with the team setting up the department and prior to that as a project manager for the Cancer Centre.
+She joined MSIS when it opened in 2012, having worked with the team setting up the department and prior to that as a project manager for the Cancer Centre.

 She has responsibility for the day to day operation of the Macmillan Support and Information service and is the line manager for the Assistant Team, Welfare and Benefits and Complementary Therapy.

 Wig and scarf tying advice